 Water Rides at Epcot

-Epcot does not have any water rides that will get you soaked unless you walk through the spray areas that are between Future World and World Showcase.
+Epcot does not have any water rides that will get you soaked unless you walk through the spray areas that are throughout the park.

 Epcot has 3 boat ride attractions that guests can enjoy.
-Living with the Land and The Gran Fiesta tour are slow boat rides for all ages.
+Living with the Land and The Gran Fiesta tour are a gentle boat ride experience for all ages.

-Frozen Ever After has a drop that may splash you a bit but you will not be soaked leaving this attraction.
+Frozen Ever After has small drops that may splash you a bit but you will not be soaked leaving this attraction.

 Disney’s Hollywood Studios does not have any water attractions at the park.
 They do have Muppets 3D where you might get squirted during the show but nothing that is considered a water ride.